wesleyautomate-ship-it/AURA-Asistant/docs/build-journal/BUILD_NOTES.md

 ## Summary
 Aura has evolved from concept → **working voice-first AI console** (v2.6.9) for Dubai real estate.
 The Command Center provides a polished, professional interface ready for backend integration.
 Next phase focuses on real AI responses, task orchestration, and marketing automation.
 The UI philosophy remains: "AI creates, agent verifies."

+## Phase 3.2 Notes (2025-10-14)
+- Wired the dashboard "Generate Brochure" quick action to the live intelligence pipeline with a streaming modal that keeps the `screenshots/dashboard_baseline.png` and `screenshots/command_center_baseline.png` spacing constants.
+- Added a brochure-specific detail view in the Content Viewer, reusing BottomDock actions and matching the card hierarchy from `screenshots/tasks_baseline.png`.
+- Extended the intelligence API wrapper with `generateBrochure` plus SSE progress logging, then mapped `PROPERTY_BROCHURE` payloads into the intelligence store.
+- Documented the end-to-end flow in `tests/ui_brochure.spec.ts` for manual Playwright verification.